KerimCanIslamoglu/ProductManagement/README.md

 ### Tech Stack

-- C#, .Net Core 5.0, Entity Framework Core, Code First, MSSQL,  NUnit, Swagger
+- C#, .Net 5.0, Entity Framework Core, Code First, MSSQL,  NUnit, Swagger

+### Requirements

+- .Net 5.0 and Sql Server must be installed on your machine.

 ### For starter